jtechprojects/cybersecurity-homelab/README.md

 ### Dell OptiPlex 3040

 **Platform:** pfSense
-**Role:** Firewall and Router
+**Role:** Firewall, Router, and Default Gateway

-The OptiPlex 3040 is dedicated to running pfSense and serves as the primary firewall and router for my cybersecurity homelab.
+The OptiPlex 3040 is dedicated to running pfSense and serves as the firewall, router, and default gateway for my cybersecurity homelab.

-Rather than relying solely on my existing home router to manage the lab network, I use pfSense to route and control traffic for the lab environment.
+All physical systems and virtual machines in the lab use pfSense as their default gateway, allowing network traffic to be routed and controlled through the firewall.

 During the build, I initially purchased an inexpensive network interface card that was not compatible with pfSense.
 After troubleshooting the issue and researching hardware compatibility, I purchased replacement NICs that were properly supported and successfully completed the firewall and router configuration.